decidables/decidables/sites/detectable/src/marginals.md

 ## Marginals

 We've discussed how to summarize performance across trials using :key[hit rate], :key[false alarm rate], and :key[accuracy].
-These are sometimes referred to as :term[marginal] measures (or just :term[marginals] for short), because they aggregate performance across a row or column of our data table, and are typically presented, quite literally, on the table's *margins*.
+Each of these is sometimes referred to as :term[marginal measure] (or just :term[marginal] for short), because they aggregate performance across a row or column of our data table, and are typically presented, quite literally, on the table's *margins*.

 The :key[hit rate] and :key[false alarm rate] aggregate across the *rows* of our table.
 In other words, they tell us about how well we performed when the signal was *actually* :key[present] or